afsanchez001/BitBurner/README.md

 # BitBurner
 One Script to Rule them All (The Black Hat tutorial)

+UPDATE: Please note that I just started play BitBurner today 10/30/2022.
+My son showed it to me and I love it.
+And I am, grateful for the tutorials.

 This code comes from the tutorial by The Black Hat on YouTube @ https://www.youtube.com/watch?v=nePsChf_Ifk

 • Function Main() diverts all of the server's available threads to the most valuable command.